manuelescrig/Swift-Snippets/README.md

-# Learning Swift
+# Swift Snippets
-Learning Swift - A collection of Swift language snippets.
+Swift Snippets - A collection of Swift language snippets.

 ## Introduction
 The purpose of this repository is to collect the most typical Swift code snippets for learning purposes.